dataluscorp/browser/remote/doc/Debugging.md

 To increase the internal logging verbosity you can use the `remote.log.level` [preference].

-If you use mach to start Firefox:
+If you use mach to start Datalus:

 	./mach run --setpref "remote.log.level=Trace" --remote-debugging-port